 “I had it done for my 4th [birth].
 Best thing ever.
 Great milk supply.
 Less stress.
 More energy.
 Best thing I have done to aid in post birth recovery.
 Look into it especially if you suffer from post natal depression.” — Claire

-When speaking to people, if you mention eating a placenta (or ‘placentophagy’ as it is scientifically known), its enough to get their stomach churning.
-But being the openminded, curious person that I am, I decided to take a closer look at what seems to be an increasingly growing trend.
+Being the open-minded person that I am, I decided to take a closer look at what seems to be an increasingly growing trend.

 - Help to balance your hormones